KeenSystemsNL/SFTPServer/README.md

 * Note that this library only implements V3; higher versions are not supported.
 Clients connecting with a higher version will be negotiated down to V3.

-* The [`SymLink`](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02#section-6.10) command has been implemented with the `linkpath` and `targetpath` swapped; I may or may not interpret the RFC incorrectly or the clients which were used to test the `SymLink` command (WinSCP, Cyberduck and the 'native' sftp commandline executable) had the arguments swapped.
+* The [`SymLink`](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02#section-6.10) command has been implemented with the `linkpath` and `targetpath` swapped; We may or may not interpret the RFC incorrectly (Update: [We didn't](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-09#:~:text=many%0A%20%20%20%20%20%20implementation%20implemented%20SYMLINK%20with%20the%20arguments%20reversed)) or the clients which were used to test the `SymLink` command (WinSCP, Cyberduck and the 'native' sftp commandline executable) had the arguments swapped.
 The `SymLink` and `ReadLink` methods are only available from .Net 6.0 upwards.

 * The `DefaultSFTPHandler` **DOES NOT** take particular much care of path canonicalization or mitigations against path traversion.
 When used in an untrusted environment extra care should be taken to ensure safety.